Data Mobility in the Trumpian Post-Brexit Era

 One Health and Epidemiology

-Discovering Epidemiology and One Health Aimed at scientists joining the new epidemiology, this research paper is still draft (but heading towards preprint.)
-It is a 6 page paper including diagrams and how-to boxes that introduces scientists to epidemiology.
-Readers should come away with a sense of where epidemiology came from, why it has proven to be insufficient, and what it has become in 2026.
-I discovered that epidemiology is really not how it is often presented, not any more, and that the reality is quite exciting. ...
+Aimed at scientists joining the new epidemiology, my research paper is an advanced draft heading towards preprint for epidemiological modelling work I am doing .
+The paper consists of 6 pages including diagrams and how-to boxes introducing scientists to epidemiology and advising how they can immediately apply their discipline.
+It gives a sense of where epidemiology came from, why it has proven to be insufficient, and what it has become in 2026. ...

 Patents and the MIT License